riganti/dotvvm-docs/Pages/concepts/layout/single-page-applications-spa.md

 # SPA (Single-page Apps)

 DotVVM supports single page applications (SPA) with minimum effort.
 The SPAs integrate with the [master pages](/docs/tutorials/basics-master-pages/{branch}) mechanism pretty well.
+Content pages load asynchronously.

-You just need to replace the [ContentPlaceHolder](/docs/controls/builtin/ContentPlaceHolder/{branch}) with the [SpaContentPlaceHolder][2].
+You just need to replace the [ContentPlaceHolder](/docs/controls/builtin/ContentPlaceHolder/{branch}) with the [SpaContentPlaceHolder][1].

-The content pages load asynchronously.
-Navigation between pages uses [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).

 To navigate between the pages in the SPA, we recommend to use the [RouteLink](/docs/controls/builtin/RouteLink/{branch}) control.
 It composes the correct URLs with support of route parameters.
 Actually, we recommend to use the [RouteLink](/docs/controls/builtin/RouteLink/{branch})s everywhere, even if you are not using SPAs.
 You can always change the URLs for individual routes without the need to modify dozens of pages in your application.